 How to improve supply chain efficiency

-There are a number of ways that companies can improve supply chain efficiency, including by speeding up supply chain processes, reduce error, drive down costs, free up staff from manual activities, improve communications with suppliers – thereby maximizing the efficiency of the whole supply chain.
-In particular, companies should focus on the following four areas of improving supply chain management to see increases in its efficiency:
+There are a number of ways that companies can improve supply chain efficiency, including by speeding up supply chain processes, reducing errors, driving down costs, freeing up staff from manual activities, and improving communication with suppliers.
+In particular, businesses should focus on the following four areas of improving supply chain management to see increases in its efficiency:

 1. Automate processes where possible